Networking, negotiating and understanding business: get the right skills to work with or in industry

-Cost: Free; but attendance to the whole programme is compulsory once registered (registration deadline: 23rd November 2018, noon)
+Cost: Free; but attendance to both days is compulsory once registered

-Business Alliance and the PDC are teaming up to offer postdocs (and ECRs) the P2D innovation Training Programme (ITP).
-This programme is sponsored by Queen’s MRC Proximity to Discovery (P2D) Industry Engagement Fund, which is dedicated to encouraging and supporting researchers to make connections with business at the outset of their academic career.
+Business Alliance and the PDC are teaming up to offer postdocs (and ECRs) two workshops to support and encourage researchers to make connections with businesses at the outset of their academic career.

 Increasingly, industry-academia collaborations are recognised as an integral part of research success with many benefits for academic partners including research funding, higher quality research outputs (publications, impact), growing contacts and networks, awareness of industry trends, and inspiration by application derived discussions.